samg990/Project-1/README.md

 ADDITIONAL FEATURES:

--Mentor/Mentee matches can be made through the website by partnering with non-profits in the area with mentorship programs.
+- Mentor/Mentee matches can be made through the website by partnering with non-profits in the area with mentorship programs.

--Mentor is able to "clock in' and "clock out" hours mentoring.
+- Mentor is able to "clock in' and "clock out" hours mentoring.
 These hours are tracked to reward certain Mentor Status, ie. after 100hrs of Mentoring sessions, your become a Silver Status Mentor.

--Charities/Non-profits/other companies are able to advertise their events, specific to the Mentor's profile tags.
+- Charities/Non-profits/other companies are able to advertise their events, specific to the Mentor's profile tags.

--Corporate Sponsors are able to sponsor Mentors.
+- Corporate Sponsors are able to sponsor Mentors.
 For each hour clocked for mentoring, a certain amount of money is donated towards FAMLY.

 ---------------------------------------